 Lime for pH, Odour & Waste Treatment

 Maintaining stable pH levels, controlling odours, and managing waste efficiently are ongoing challenges across many industrial and environmental operations.
 When these issues are not addressed correctly, they can lead to regulatory problems, higher operating costs, and environmental harm.
-Lime-based solutions offer a practical, cost-effective way to manage these challenges while supporting long-term operational efficiency.

 Why pH Control Matters

-Lime is commonly used to correct acidic conditions because it reacts quickly and predictably.
+Hydrated lime is commonly used to correct acidic conditions because it reacts in a controlled and predictable way.
 As a result, it helps restore balance in water, effluent, and waste streams.
-In addition, proper pH control improves downstream processes and reduces the need for repeated chemical adjustments.

 Key benefits of pH correction include: